attack68/rateslib/docs/source/c_fx_smile.rst

 - Providing more nodes (appropriately calibrated) will create a traditional smile shape with the mentioned interpolation structure.

+An *FXDeltaVolSmile* must also be initialised with a ``delta_type`` to define how it references delta on its index.
+It can still be used to price *Instruments* even if their *delta types* are different.
+That is, an *FXDeltaVolSmile* defined by *"forward"* delta types can still price *FXOptions* defined with *"spot"* delta types or *premium adjusted* delta types due to appropriate mathematical conversions.

+An :class:`~rateslib.fx_volatility.FXSabrSmile` is a *Smile* parametrised by the conventional :math:`\alpha, \beta, \rho, \nu` variables of the SABR model.
+The parameter :math:`\beta` is considered a hyper-parameter and will not be varied by a :class:`~rateslib.solver.Solver` but :math:`\alpha, \beta, \rho` will be varied.

-An *FXDeltaVolSmile* must also be initialised with:
+Both *Smiles* must also be initialised with:

-- An ``eval_date`` which serves the same purpose as the initial node point on a *Curve*, and indicates *'today'*.
+- An ``eval_date`` which serves the same purpose as the initial node point on a *Curve*, and indicates *'today'* or *'horizon'*.
 - An ``expiry``, for which options priced with this *Smile* must have an equivalent expiry or errors will be raised.

-- A ``delta_type`` so that its *delta-index* is well defined, and it can price different *Instruments* even if their *delta types* are different.
-I.e. A *Smile* defined by *"forward"* delta types can still price *FXOptions* defined with *"spot"* delta types due to appropriate mathematical conversions.
+An example of an *FXDeltaVolSmile* is shown below.

 .. ipython:: python